Hans Dekker: Biography

 During 1981–1982 Dekker was NATO/Fulbright visiting professor at the Department of Chemistry, at the Massachusetts Institute of Technology (MIT) in Boston, United States, with :de:Irwin Oppenheim, and at the University of California, San Diego (UCSD), in La Jolla, United States, with Kurt E. Shuler.
 He further was guest scientist at IBM Thomas J. Watson Research Center, Yorktown Heights United States, in 1988, with Rolf Landauer (on nonequilibrium stochastic processes) and Martin Gutzwiller (on functional integration).
+From 1985 through 1991 he also was external reviewer in the group of Rudolf de Bruyn Ouboter at the :nl:Kamerlingh Onnes Laboratorium (Leiden University) concerning research on macroscopic quantum interference phenomena in Josephson junction devices.